 Title IX at RWU

-The Roger Williams University community understands that any instance of sexual violence affects the entire community and, as such, is dedicated to educating and supporting students, staff, and faculty on any and all Title IX topics and issues.
-In support of that, the University has designated Dr. Jen Stanley (firstname.lastname@example.org) as its Title IX Coordinator.
+The Roger Williams University community understands that any instance of sexual violence affects the entire community and, as such, is dedicated to educating and supporting students, staff, and faculty on Title IX topics and issues.
+In support of that, the University has designated Dr. Jen Stanley (email@example.com) as its Title IX Coordinator.
+The Title IX Coordinator's office is located on the 1st floor of the Center for Student Development Building.

 Title IX of the Education Amendments of 1972 to the Higher Education Act of 1965 ensures that, “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subject to discrimination under any educational program or activity receiving Federal financial assistance.”

-The Roger Williams University Title IX website serves as a resource for any member of the university community.
+The Roger Williams University Title IX website serves as a resource for all members of the university community.
 Here you will find information regarding campus policies, resources for getting help, how to a file report, and educational programs and events.

 RWU's Title IX Office, in collaboration with University partners, has responsibility for coordinating the University's efforts to comply with and carry out its duties under Title IX, which prohibits sex and gender-based discrimination and promotes violence prevention.
 We serve the University through our commitment to living, learning, and working in an environment free from sex and gender-based discrimination and sexual misconduct.